calacademy-research/minibar/README.md

 Reverse barcode in col 8:	gacattccacgcaac
 Reverse Primer  in col 10:	TCGGCAGGTGAGTYGTTRCACAYTCCT
 ```
-The **-info** option also lets you see the edit distances between all Forward barcode indexes or all Reverse barcode indexes or the the 2 Primers.
+The **-info** option also lets you see the edit distances between all Forward barcode indexes or all Reverse barcode indexes or the the two Primers.
 This is done with **-info fwd** or **-info rev** or **-info primer** as the option.
 This can be helpful when designing your own barcodes to make sure they are not too similar.

 ```
 $ minibar.py IndexCombinationPeperomonia.txt -info fwd